GenericMappingTools/gmt/doc/rst/source/pslegend.rst

 pslegend
 ********

+.. only:: not man

     pslegend - Plot legends on maps

 Synopsis
 --------